DannyD7189/WinRAT/README.md

 # WinRAT
-A Remote Access Toolkit for managing multiple windows nodes across a network
+A Remote Access Toolkit Suite for managing multiple windows nodes across a network

 ## Features